 Mitra ceremonies are a formal recognition of your personal commitment.
 They usually take place at the center or sometimes on a retreat, in the context of a puja.
 It is a very simple ceremony that consists of each person making three offerings to the shrine in silence.
 The three offerings are: a flower that symbolizes impermanence as well as beauty; a candle that symbolizes clarity and the light of the dharma; and a stick of incense that symbolizes the fragrance and ever-changing nature of the spiritual life.
 Our 2020 Ceremony during Covid was outside.

-Prasadachitta and Shunyamala are currently Mitra Convenors here at the SFBC, and they will be happy to talk more about becoming a mitra.
+Shunyamala and Danadasa are currently Mitra Convenors here at the SFBC, and they will be happy to talk more about becoming a mitra.
 You should also feel free to check in with any of our order members and mitras about our experience.
 You can usually find us on Wednesday evenings at Sangha Night, but you can also email us through the SFBC.

-Here’s a list of current members of the Order/Mitra Sangha, aka Core Sangha) you might meet at Sangha Night or other SFBC events :
+Here’s a list of members of the Order/Mitra Sangha (aka Core Sangha) you might meet at Sangha Night or other SFBC events :

-Acarasiddhi, Alexi, Amy, Annie, Anthony, Ben, Bill, Brad, Carolyn, Ciara, Claudia, Cory, Danadasa, Danamaya, Dayamudra, Dhivajri, Donna, Drew, Ethan, Eva, Frank, Helen, Hridayashri, Ilaria, Jayson, Joanneke, Jon S, Jon R, Julie, Karla, Karunadakini, Karunadevi, Ken, Mary S, Mary W, Medhahshri, Megan, MJ, Michaela, Mokshasi, Nanasiri, Nancy, Padmatara, Pete, Prasadachitta, Riaz, Robert, Shunyamala, Stacey, Vimalamoksha, Viradhamma, Viveka, Zachi, Zue.
+Acarasiddhi, Alexi, Amy, Ben, Brad, Chiara, Claudia, Danadasa, Danamaya, Dayamudra, Dhivajri, Ethan, Frank, Helen, Hridayashri, Ilaria, Jayson, Joanneke, Jon S, Jon R, Karla, Karunadakini, Karunadevi, Ken, Mary S, Mary W, Medhahshri, MJ, Michaela, Mokshasi, Nanasiri, Nancy, Padmatara, Pete, Prasadachitta, Riaz, Robert, Shunyamala, Vimalamoksha, Viradhamma, Viveka, Zachi, Zue.